A phase-field method for modeling cracks with frictional contact: Phase-field formulation for cracks with frictional contact

 When the interface is under a slip condition, the stress tensor in the interface system is non-zero and different from the bulk stress.
 We thus have to evaluate the interface stress such that it incorporates the frictional contact behavior and the no-penetration constraint simultaneously.
 For this purpose, we decompose the interface stress tensor into a friction part, $\tensor{\sigma}_{\text{friction}}$, and a no-penetration part, $ \tensor{\sigma}_{\text{no-penetration}}$, as

-Of these two, the friction part is calculated according to a prescribed contact constitutive law.
-Recalling that the yield function~\eqref{eq:slip-yield-function} gives $\tau=\mu\sigma_{N}$ when $f=0$, we can express the friction part of the stress tensor as

-The no-penetration part is determined to make the deformation along the interface and bulk systems compatible in all directions except the slip direction.
+Of these two, the no-penetration part is determined to make the deformation along the interface and bulk systems compatible in all directions except the slip direction.
 This compatibility can be attained by defining the no-penetration part as follows: